Financial Samurai

 Manage Your Finances In One Place

-Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances on an Excel spreadsheet.
+Before Empower, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances on an Excel spreadsheet.

-Now, I can just log into Personal Capital to see how all my accounts are doing, including my net worth.
+Now, I can just log into Empower to see how all my accounts are doing, including my net worth.
 I can also see how much I’m spending and saving every month through their cash flow tool.

-Finally, they recently launched their amazing Retirement Planning Calculator that pulls in your real data and runs a Monte Carlo simulation to give you deep insights into your financial future.
+Empower has an amazing Retirement Planning Calculator that pulls in your real data and runs a Monte Carlo simulation to give you deep insights into your financial future.
+Definitely run your numbers through the free tool to see how you are progressing.

 Personal Capital Retirement Planner Tool